aljoxo/Arisen/README.md

 - x is not a whitelisted download:

-	 - This will happen when I update the modlist.
+	 - This may happen when I update the modlist.
 Please check if there is a new update or wait until you see a release ping.

 - Wabbajack could not find my game folder: